bitnami/containers/bitnami/mediawiki/README.md

 # Bitnami package for MediaWiki

+## Deprecation Notice

+The MediaWiki container will no longer be released in our catalog, but already released container images will still persist in the registries.

 ## What is MediaWiki?

 > MediaWiki is the free and open source wiki software that powers Wikipedia.
 Used by thousands of organizations, it is extremely powerful, scalable software and a feature-rich wiki implementation.